jackmerrill/maatt.fr/content/projects/nano.md

 +++

 ## ⚠️ Heads up!
+This page is for a project that still has a GitHub repository.
+For this reason, this page will still start redirecting to its repository after 31 July, 2022.
+Redirects for this page will cease after 31 December, 2022.

+---

+## ⚠️ Heads up!
 This page is for a project that is no longer supported.
-The best term for something like this is a **deprecated project.** In my eyes, however, it's better to keep these pages than to remove them, [creating linkrot.](@/blog/linkrot.md)
+The best term for something like this is a **deprecated project.**

 ---